MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-summary-csharp.md

 ## Supported Platforms

-The Microsoft Purview Information Protection .NET Wrapper is supported on the following .NET platforms:
+The Microsoft Information Protection .NET Wrapper is supported on the following .NET platforms:

 * .NET Standard 2.0
 * .NET 4.0